-Strategy and processes for the prevention of money laundering and terrorism financing (abbreviated as AML/CTF in the following paragraphs) have been approved by the Management Board.
-As required by law, a comprehensive risk analysis of specific money laundering risks and mitigants is regularly conducted and updated.
+Strategies and processes for the prevention of money laundering and countering the financing of terrorism (abbreviated as AML/CFT in the following paragraphs) have been approved by the Management Board.
+As required by law, a comprehensive risk analysis of specific money laundering risks and mitigants is regularly assessed and maintained.

 Pertinent directives (summarized in a separate manual) and mandatory technical IT fields ensure compliance with all relevant regulations to prevent money laundering and terrorism financing under the Financial Market Money Laundering Act (FM-GwG) based on the 4th and 5th EU Anti-Money Laundering Directive (EC 849/2015 and EC 843/2018) and under the EU Regulation on information accompanying transfers of funds and repealing EC 847/2015.
-Furthermore, an internal control system ensures compliance with the internal account opening and transaction policies.

-Customer relationships and domestic and foreign transactions are automatically monitored along AML/CTF risk classifications which follow the AML/CTF risk analysis.
+Furthermore, an internal control system ensures compliance with the measures, policies, controls and procedures implemented.
+Customer relationships and domestic and foreign transactions are automatically monitored along AML/CFT risk classifications, which follow the AML/CFT risk analysis.
 These customer, transaction and country screenings consider the High-Risk Country Regulation issued by delegated regulation of the European Commission and the relevant sanction guidelines of the UN, OFAC, EU, UK and the Oesterreichische Nationalbank (the Austrian National Bank).

-Employees are regularly trained (self-study programs and classroom training) to sensitize them to specific typologies suspected for money laundering or terrorism financing.
+Employees are regularly adequately trained (theoretically and practically in self-study programs and classroom trainings) to sensitize them to specific typologies suspected of money laundering or terrorism financing.

 The mandatory AML Officer is supported by a department leader and specialized employees.
-In his function as AML Officer, the head of the Anti Money Laundering & Know Your Customer & Compliance division reports directly to the full Management Board.
-The organizational Anti Money Laundering and Sanctions Manual outlines the duties and responsibilities of the Anti Money Laundering & Know Your Customer division.
+In his function as AML Officer, the head of the Anti-Money Laundering, Know Your Customer & Compliance division reports directly to the full Management Board.
+The organizational Anti-Money Laundering and Sanctions manual outlines the duties and responsibilities of the Anti-Money Laundering & Know Your Customer division.